 When Jenny first suggested I use modelling clay in this way, I thought my adult literacy students would perceive it as childish and would be unwilling to take it up, but I was wrong.

 Why was it acceptable?
 I offered the clay as a solution to my problem; I offered it to everyone, not to a few selected “troublemakers who couldn’t sit still”; it really worked to help some people calm their restlessness; for the first few days, nearly every student tried it out; and as time went by, it became clear that Ken was really good at modelling, so people started going to look at his production after class, to admire what he had done.
-That was very positive reinforcement for him to continue making sculptures.
+That was very positive reinforcement for him to continue making sculptures, and a welcome antidote to the previous complaints about the commotion he was making.